hixio-mh/snowflake-web/src/pages/articles/2020-02-15-adventures-in-optimizing-a-c-sharp-vcdiff-implementation/index.md

 ![image](https://user-images.githubusercontent.com/1000503/74580271-458cac80-4f70-11ea-9930-094541cb47c2.png)

+8 seconds is an insane amount of time, especially when tools like xdelta can do it in a fraction of that time.
+Without any other options, I sat down and took a look at how to cut this down to hopefully just as fast as a C or C++ implementation of VCDIFF.

 ## Tackling the obvious stuff

 You can see from the above trace that most of the time is being taken up  by the `EncodeCopyForBestMatch` function.
 Using dotTrace's hotspot functionality, it seems a lot of time is taken up by `ByteStreamReader`, particularly with the `ReadByte` method and the `Position` setter.